MuliMaor/MuliMaor/README.md

 ## About Me:
 Hi!
-I am a Game Developer and Front End Developer living in Israel.<br>
+I am a Technical Writer and QA Engineer living in Israel.<br>

 💭 My greatest passion is imagining new ideas and using clever design to give users the most immersive experience.

-⚛️ I’m currently self learning **React**

-🔭 And working on such projects as [My Tic-Tac-Toe Web App](https://github.com/MuliMaor/React-Tic-Tac-Toe)

 ### :hammer_and_wrench: Languages and Tools :
 <div style="display: flex; align-items: center;">